IllyaMoskvin/tes3mp-mbsp/README.md

   // Remember to take `useCostAfterRefundForProgress` into account.
   // You are always guaranteed at least one progress point.
   //
-  // FYI: Magicka Mastery sets this to 5, and MBSP sets this to 15.
+  // FYI: MM sets this to 5, and MBSP sets this to 15.
   "spellCostDivisor":5,

   // Attributes contribute to effective skill level when calculating